yellowdog/python-examples/README.md

 - Each subsequent row of the CSV file represents a new Task built using the prototype, with the variables substituted by the values in the row
 - A Task will be created for each data row

-Note that Jsonnet files cannot be used in place of JSON files when using CSV files to generate expanded Task lists.
+(Note that Jsonnet files, discussed later,  cannot be used in place of JSON files when using CSV files to generate expanded Task lists.)

 ### Work Requirement CSV Data Example